helm/charts/stable/airflow/README.md

 Airflow UI, scheduler, and kubernetes worker pods, which allows for viewing worker log output in the airflow UI.

+It's also useful for persistent logs when the worker pods are deleted and recreated.

 This is controlled by the `logsPersistence.enabled` setting.

 Refer to the `Mount a Shared Persistent Volume` section above for details on using persistent volumes.